tanyastropheus/Events_Near_Me/README.md

 # Events Near Me

-A web application that lets the user search events of the day by keywords or category, and filter by distance, cost, and time.
+A web application that lets users search events of the day by keywords or category, and filter by distance, cost, and time.

 **Demo site**: <http://eventsnearme.fun>